-A number of secondary, i.e. rechargeable, alkaline batteries or cells incorporate cadmium as an active electrode material.
-The most important and best known of these is the nickel-cadmium cell which is based on the reversible electrochemical reactions of cadmium and nickel in a potassium hydroxide (alkaline) electrolyte.
-At the negative electrode (cathode) the cadmium oxidises to cadmium hydroxide on discharge whilst the hydrated nickel compounds at the positive electrode (anode) are reduced to nickel hydroxide, thus:
+The nickel-cadmium secondary, i.e. rechargeable battery or cell incorporates cadmium as an active negative electrode material.
+This technology is based on the reversible electrochemical reactions of cadmium and nickel in a potassium hydroxide (alkaline) electrolyte.
+At the negative electrode (cathode), cadmium oxide further oxidizes to cadmium hydroxide on discharge whilst the hydrated nickel compounds at the positive electrode (anode) are reduced to nickel hydroxide, thus:

 2Ni(OH)2+Cd(OH)2 <-- charge/discharge --> 2NiO OH + Cd + 2H20